 IT plays an important role in assisting the WDFW to meet its goals and objectives.
 IT provides the electronic communications infrastructure, and the tools to effectively manage and make available data resources.
 The tools, methods, and infrastructure provided by IT enable the agency to move forward in key areas.
-These success factors were recognized by the ISSP as building blocks for the future.
+IT plays a key role in the ongoing agency strategic planning process, providing an essential foundation for success.